uiowa-cs-3210-0001/cs3210-assignments-spring2020/hw8/problem1/README.md

 > I want to load a tic tac toe game from a file but cant get it working

-"Oh, brother", you sighted, typed back "Sure", and opened the Github link.
+"Oh, brother", you sighed, typed back "Sure", and opened the Github link.

 Using Bob's tests [here](https://repl.it/@agurtovoy/hw8-problem1) ([`main.cpp`](main.cpp)) as a guidance, implement `load_game` function that takes a file path and loads a Tic-Tac-Toe game board/state ( `game_state`) from the speficied file. **Do not modify the tests**.
 See the [`input` subdirectory](input) for the two text files used in the tests.